junming8/airline_automation_ai_report/README.md

 The above depicts the entire workflow of the project.

 In each of the files you can find the following:
--  scrape.py: Used to gather reviews and their releavnt information like airline and rating from https://www.airlinequality.com/.
-Will ask for how many airlines and pages to scrape for.
+-  scrape.py: Gathers reviews and relevant information like airline and rating from airlinequality.com.
+The script will prompt for the number of airlines and pages to scrape.
--  report.py: Generate a pdf report including visualisation using matplotlib and reportlab to achieve so
+-  report.py: Generates a PDF report with visualizations using Matplotlib and ReportLab.
--  topic_modelling.py: Includes the cleaning and preparations for data.
-Then conduct LSA and LSI along with fine tuning to get the best model based on the Coherance Score for each of the NPS score.
-You can change the tuning accordingly (Number of topics).
+-  topic_modelling.py: Handles data cleaning and preparation.
+It conducts Latent Semantic Analysis (LSA) and Latent Semantic Indexing (LSI), along with fine-tuning to identify the best model based on the Coherence Score for each NPS category.
+Number of topics can be adjust for tuning, there is no promot for this.
--  report_topics.py: Take teh output of the best model for each NPS score and write to a pdf with the relevant data
+-  report_topics.py: Takes the output of the best model for each NPS score and generates a PDF with the relevant data.
--  send_email.py: Send an email with both the pdfs attached
+-  send_email.py: Sends an email with the generated PDFs attached.
--  main.py: A python file to streamline the running process, can edit the information regarding the email here.
+-  main.py: Streamlines the running process.
+You can edit email-related information here.

-Should look out for the inputs that asks for how much to scrape for in scrape.py and the input of app password for gmail.
-Rest of the variables one can change them accordingly.

-*Note for app password for gmail you have to have 2FA activated.
+###Important Notes:
+- Inputs: Be mindful of inputs requested by scrape.py, such as the number of airlines and pages to scrape, and the Gmail app password in send_email.py.
+You can change other variables as needed.
+Best Model Output: The best model output for each NPS score is saved in the best_topic_models folder.
+- Gmail App Password: Ensure you have two-factor authentication (2FA) activated for Gmail to generate an app password.

+###Example Outputs:
-You can find example output of reports in the folder reports and report_topics as well as the output of the scraping script in data folder.
+You can find example reports in the reports and report_topics folders, as well as the output of the scraping script in the data folder.